 - Recruit AAM from diverse socioeconomic populations and localities;

-- Support and challenge men of color at UIS to achieve academically.
+- Support and challenge men of color at LCC to achieve academically.

 - Promote involvement and inclusion in leadership activities, both on-campus and in the community.

 Men About Progress (MAP) actively participates and establishes partnerships with the Lansing community and the initiative provides opportunities for men of color at LCC, both locally and nationally.
 In addition to bi-weekly tutoring/study tables and mentoring sessions, numerous workshops, trainings and dialogues are held monthly to empower students.
 All meetings are held during the academic year in the Caesar Chavez Learning Center (Arts & Sciences Building, Room 1313).
 These meetings are held every Tuesday at 4:30 pm and anyone can attend.

 - Transition to College/ I Can Succeed at this